Mission and Priorities

-- Our health and the health of the planet is intertwined, and nowhere is this more obvious than in food systems.
-The People’s Food Institute understands that our future health and nutrition depends on how we choose to grow and distribute our food now and into the future.
+Our health and the health of the planet are intertwined, and nowhere is this more obvious than in food systems.
+The People’s Food Institute understands that our future health and nutrition depend on how we choose to grow and distribute our food now and into the future.
 Through educational initiatives, we will build understanding with others to shift our food systems to prioritize environmental and human health.

 Promote ecological agricultural practices by educating the public and conducting research.

 Driven by innovative and dedicated farmers, the support for and understanding of ecological agriculture is expanding every day.
 The People’s Food Institute encourages this shift towards ecological agricultural practices by conducting research and translating the results of findings into recommendations that can guide community action across the country.

 The People’s Food Institute is a registered charity